 2 — Complete the online J. Wood Platt scholarship application by October 31 (Click Creat an Account & Apply below).

 3 — Provide a letter of recommendation from your club’s caddie master/manager, attesting to your skills as a caddie (one-page maximum).
 Your caddie master must also verify your rounds caddied for at least the past two seasons.
-We require at least 20 rounds caddied annually to be considered as a Platt Scholar.
-Due to the global COVID-19 pandemic, we will require only 15 rounds caddied in 2020.
+We require at least 30 rounds caddied annually to be considered as a Platt Scholar.

 4 — Provide a copy of your high school transcript, through the completion of your junior year.
 If you are already enrolled in college, supply your most recent transcript.
 Please note that we require a cumulative grade point average of at least 2.5 to be maintained while in college.